-The Section of Urogynecology and Reconstructive Pelvic Surgery under the leadership of Dr. Sandra Valaitis treats women with pelvic floor disorders (PFDs).
-These disorders, which include problems such as pelvic organ prolapse and urinary incontinence, are extremely common, affecting approximately 24% of women during their lifetimes.
-The frequency of these problems increases as women get older, and can affect up to 50% of women aged 80 and over.
+The Section of Urogynecology and Pelvic Reconstructive Surgery, under the leadership of Dr. Sandra Valaitis, treats patients with pelvic floor disorders (PFDs).
+These disorders, which includes problems such as pelvic organ prolapse and urinary incontinence, are extremely common and affect approximately 24% of women during their lifetimes.
+The frequency of these problems increase as women get older, and can affect up to 50% of women aged 80 and over.
 It is anticipated that, as our population ages, more and more women will seek treatment for PFDs, which can be a source of great distress and can negatively impact a woman’s quality of life.
 Thankfully, many nonsurgical and minimally invasive surgical treatments are available to women who suffer from PFDs.

 The mission of our Section is to provide high quality, personalized and compassionate patient-centered care to women from all backgrounds who suffer from PFDs.
-Our clinical team consists of 4 faculty members; Dr. Dianne Glass, Dr. Shilpa Iyer, Dr. Juraj Letko, and Dr. Sandra Valaitis; one advanced practice nurse, Laura Fetzer, and two registered nurses, Regina Miller, and Crystal Seals.
+Our clinical team consists of four faculty members: Dr. Dianne Glass, Dr. Shilpa Iyer, Dr. Juraj Letko, and Dr. Sandra Valaitis; and one advanced practice nurse, Laura Fetzer, APN.

 Our faculty are active members of the American Urogynecologic Society (AUGS), Society of Urodynamics Female Pelvic Medicine and Urogenital Reconstruction (SUFU), and the International Urogynecological Association (IUGA).
-Our faculty members also play a vital role in the education of students, residents, fellows, and other faculty, and have received teaching awards and recognition for their teaching excellence.
-With our colleagues at NorthShore University Health System, we offer a highly competitive, ABOG-approved Fellowship training program in Female Pelvic Medicine and Reconstructive Surgery.
+Our faculty members also play a vital role in the education of medical students, residents, fellows, and other faculty and have received awards and recognition for their teaching excellence.
+With our colleagues at NorthShore University Health System, we offer a highly competitive, ABOG-approved fellowship program in Female Pelvic Medicine and Reconstructive Surgery.